pyrmont/feedstock/README.md

 ### URL

-The URL should resolve to either a HTML or XML document.
+The URL should resolve to either an HTML or XML document.

 ### Rules